The Wellcome Trust's Covid-19 Questionnaire

 The Wellcome Trust's Covid-19 questionnaire is freely available to all population health researchers.

-The Welcome Trust COVID-19 questionnaires are freely available to population health researchers to address health, behaviour, social, environmental and economic questions in the context of the pandemic.
+The Welcome Trust COVID-19 questionnaire is freely available to population health researchers to address health, behaviour, social, environmental and economic questions in the context of the pandemic.

-They are designed to help researchers explore changes using the same validated questions to the lives of cohort participants the UK and elsewhere.
+It will help you explore changes using the same validated questions to the lives of cohort participants the UK and elsewhere.

 Using the Questionnaire